 Barb Magee -vice-chairperson of library committee, elementary classes, seniors, book sales, special projects, cataloguing

 Kelly Beam - index cards

 Dale Moore - book sales

-Diane Trail - Facebook, tourism maps for the Visitor Information Center
+Diane Trail - Facebook, tourism maps for the Visitor Information Center (with summer students)

 Our Library celebrated its 10th anniversary on Sunday, August 12th, 2018.
 These 10-year volunteers were presented with books dedicated to them: Glenda Constable, Judy Jones, Pat Jones, Tom Nisbet, Mary Corcoran, Carol McLean, Bruce Dunsmore and Brenda Dunsmore.
 Congratulations, everyone!
 Thank you for all that you do for the library and the community.

 We are always looking for new volunteers who would like to join us.
 If you would like to try it before you decide, we would love to work with you.
 No pressure at all.
 It is 3 hours per month.
 We do have a good time and appreciate all the volunteers we have.
 Volunteering is a great way to make friends and become a part of the community.